 Bruker Tensor 37 FTIR

 The system includes modules for Diffuse Reflectance, a Horizontal Attenuated Total Reflectance (HATR) attachment, and a recently purchased diamond ATR.
 The HATR has Ge flat-plate and trough cells, and a ZnSe flat-plate cell.
 In general, researchers are required to provide their own sampling devices (liquid cells, salt-plates); though a pellet press and a salt plate polishing kit are available in the instrument lab (1240 Hach).
-Developmental work on the diamond ATR is underway and will be released soon.

 This instrument is used by students and other researchers.
 Staff will provide training and some basic methods development assistance.
 The hourly rates are listed below.
 NOTE: There is a minimum billable increment of one-half hour.